 - Three letters of recommendation

 - An official transcript from all previous academic work (not including high school).
 The transcript must include the student's name, the college or university name, the degree(s) earned or in progress, and a transcript key with grading scale.
 Web printouts are generally not acceptable, therefore we will only accept transcripts issued by the school's Registrar's Office.
 Note: OSU students are not required to provide transcripts to OSU.

 - Pass the GRE with minimum 40th-percentile scores or higher.
-Note: Rangeland applicants are not currently required to take the GRE as of fall 2014 except applicants to M.Ag. programs.)
+(ALL applicants are required to take the GRE as of fall 2014 except applicants to M.Ag. programs.)

 International students are also required to have or provide: